 4. Boggle

-Boggle is another product of Hasbro Gaming, although it was originally distributed by Parker Brothers.
-It is a word game invented by Allan Turoff, and the goal is to create as many words as you can within a given set of rules and a given timeframe.
+Boggle is another Hasbro Gaming product, although it was originally distributed by Parker Brothers.
+It is a word game invented by Allan Turoff.
+The goal is to create as many words as you can within a given set of rules and a given timeframe.

-To start the game, players need to shake the covered dice and then settle them into a 4×4 tray.
+To start the game, players shake the covered dice and settle them into a 4×4 tray.
 The top letter of each cube should be visible because this is where the words will come from.
-After that, the timer is started and each player lists down all the words they can find from the letters on the dice (horizontally, vertically, and diagonally).
+After that, the timer is started, and each player lists down all the words they can find from the letters on the dice (horizontally, vertically, and diagonally).

-Note that the words should at least be three letters long, and that players may not use the same letter cube more than once per word.
-When the timer stops, everyone should stop writing and then words are scored based on their length.
+Note that the words should be at least three letters long and that players may not use the same letter cube more than once per word.
+When the timer stops, everyone should stop writing, and then words will be scored based on their length.
 Remember, however, that any duplicate words (when two or more players have written the same words) are eliminated before the scoring begins.

-Boggle is said to be a great game for the elderly because it promotes creative and critical thinking.
+Boggle is said to be an excellent game for the elderly because it promotes creative and critical thinking.
 It stimulates the brain and slows down the process of mental aging.
 It also improves concentration and encourages socialization among players.

 Pros